-|Size:||Sleeps up to 2, 1 bedroom|
+|Size||Sleeps up to 2, 1 bedrooms|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||Pets welcome, No smoking at this property|

-|Luxuries:||Log fire, DVD player|
+|Luxuries||Log fire, DVD player|

-|General:||Central heating, TV, CD player, Wi-fi available|
+|General||Central heating, TV, CD player, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Double beds (1), Cots (1), Dining seating for 2, Lounge seating for 3|
+|Furniture||Double beds (1), Cots (1), Dining seats for 2, Lounge seats for 3|

-The West Country / Somerset region
+The West Country region